Sun and sand calling your name? Consider traveling to Cuba for your next beach vacation.

-Whether or not you’re a fan of Hemingway’s writing, we bet you’ll love his favorite hideaway, named for his yacht, Pilar.
+Whether or not you’re a fan of Ernest Hemingway, we bet you’ll love his favorite hideaway, named for his yacht, Pilar.
 The crystal clear blue waters and long stretches of white sand lined with coconut trees scream perfect Caribbean vacation.
 The best part?
 The area is home to a colony of 12,000 flamingos.
-Have your trip planner set you up with a local guide to show you around the area.
-It’s located just north of Cuba proper on Cayo Guillermo.

-Pro tip: Remember: while it’s easy to get a Cuba Visa (aka Cuban Tourist Card), the US government does have restrictions on travel to Cuba—so you can’t spend your whole trip at the beach.
-You need to qualify for one of the 12 categories of permitted travel, so make sure to create an itinerary that fits your category.
+Local tip: Remember: while it’s easy to get a Cuba Visa (aka Cuban Tourist Card), the US government does have restrictions on travel to Cuba—so you can’t spend your whole trip at the beach.
+You need to qualify for one of the 12 categories of permitted travel.

 Some of Cuba’s best snorkeling is at Playa Coral, situated about half-way between Varadero and Matanzas (about 2 hours away from Havana).
 It’s a great place to go snorkeling and learn about the numerous species of fish and other marine life in Cuba.
 Plus, a beach day spent learning with a local guide can count as a Support for the Cuban People activity!